gycheong/company_discourse/README.md

 - `README.md`: Project documentation and instructions
 - `erdos_company_discourse.yml`: Project environment

-## Installation & Usage / Reproducability
+## Installation, Usage, and Reproducability
 The final models for the project are stored in the [`models`](https://github.com/dhk628/erdos-companydiscourse/tree/main/models) folder.
 The model for support vector classification is large and is stored in [Google Drive](https://drive.google.com/file/d/1lqYpduA7rfBSZCMB_yUyadeiGKJsFb9B/view?usp=sharing).
 To apply them to reviews you need to:
 1. Vectorize a list of reviews using `SentenceTransformer("thenlper/gte-large").encode(reviews)` from the package [sentence-transformers](https://www.sbert.net/).
 2. Load one of the models and apply `model.predict(review_vectors)` to the corresponding vector list.